-Dynamic Martial Arts is affiliated with several groups, organisations and associations both locally in New Zealand and internationally.
-Our martial arts instructors are aligned with groups that are specific to the arts they teach which gives them credibility and oversight.
+Dynamic Martial Arts is affiliated with associations both locally in New Zealand and internationally.
+Our martial arts instructors are aligned with groups that are specific to the arts they teach which give them credibility and oversight.

 The WKA has no fewer than 129 international offices and their administration office is based in UK.